bohlinger/wavy/docs/tutorials_WEkEO.rst

    python -m ipykernel install --user --name wavyopen --display-name "Python (wavyopen)"

 Restart JupyterLab Kernel List and refresh your JupyterLab tab in WEkEO.
-Go to Kernel → Change Kernel, and you should see Python (wavyopen) in the list.
+Go to Kernel → Change Kernel, and you should see Python (wavyopen) in the list, choose this one.

 Create a project directory and the usual setup with config, data, and scripts.
 Now, you can almost proceed as usual but a minor hack needs to be made for the invisible dot-files.